ksu-is/NFL-Tracker/README.md

 # NFL-Tracker
-Code to look up players stats during the season
+Code to look up players stats during the season to compare with others players across the league